This topic answers frequently asked questions about disaster recovery.

 Cause

-When a task fails, Data Disaster Recovery does not automatically restart it, to protect your business from unexpected impacts.
+When a task fails, Data Disaster Recovery does not automatically restart it.
+This prevents any potential impact on your business services.

 Procedure